 Young Investigator Competition Awards (YICA) Deadline

 The ISHR NAS has established a variety of awards and lectures designed to recognize the dedication and leadership of its members.
-To highlight the distinguished recipients and presenters, the 38th Annual ISHR NAS Meeting will host an Awards Ceremony and Banquet at The Cable Center on August 19, 2020, included in the cost of registration.
+To highlight the distinguished recipients and presenters, the NAS@ISHR2020 meeting will host virtual events on December 7th, 2020 (Part II) for Award Lectures and Award Ceremony.

-NAS leadership and NAS awards will host the Young Investigator Competition Awards (YICA) at NAS2020 in Denver, Colorado.
+NAS leadership and NAS awards will host the Young Investigator Competition Awards (YICA) at at NAS2020 online meeting (Part II).
 In keeping with the mission of the ISHR NAS to foster the next generation of cardiovascular scientists, these prestigious awards are intended to highlight and support outstanding young investigators who have distinguished themselves for their scientific skills and accomplishments.
 We invite applications from graduate and medical students, postdoctoral fellows, and junior faculty.